 - The value of honey to Queensland’s yearly economy is worth $35 million

-- The value of pollination of food crops to Queensland’s yearly economy is worth $1 billion.
+- The value of pollination of food crops to Queensland’s yearly economy is worth $1 billion and growing yearly.

 Resources and Links